Fact checkedFact Checked

 Summary

-Probiotic foods are a rich source of nutrients, and antioxidants and they support gut health, detox the body, and control weight.
-You can enjoy the health benefits of live probiotics by consuming foods with specific probiotic strains or taking a daily supplement.
+Probiotic foods are a rich source of nutrients and antioxidants and they support gut health, detox the body, and control weight.
+You can enjoy the health benefits of live probiotics by consuming foods with specific probiotic strains or taking a daily probiotic supplement.
 When first consuming probiotic foods, the body may need some adjustment, and there may be some discomfort in the form of gas, cramping, constipation, or diarrhea.

 However, gradually introducing probiotic strains to the digestive tract can help reduce health ailments and improve overall health and bodily function.
 As digestive problems continue to plague many Americans, adding probiotic foods to one’s diet provides beneficial bacteria for good health.